Bankruptcy Do's and Don'ts

 Bankruptcy Tips From an Attorney Serving Wayne County and Detroit

 If you choose to file for bankruptcy, there are several things to be aware of when it comes to the things you should and should not do.
 The way that you act and the things that you due can damage or help your bankruptcy case significantly.
-If you have further questions regarding bankruptcy in Michigan, feel free to contact Bryant, Logan, Wheeler Law Group, PLC for help!
+If you have further questions regarding bankruptcy in Michigan, feel free to contact Bryant Logan Law Group, PLC for help!

 Things that you should DO in Bankruptcy

 The first thing to note is that you need to take this process seriously.
 Bankruptcy is serious and it is a privilege that you cannot abuse.
 Secondly, honesty is very important when going through bankruptcy and being dishonest can hurt your case later one.
 A quick list of guidelines for things you should do include:

 - DO inform your creditors that you are having financial problems, they are often more willing to work with you if you are open and honest about your struggles